Rye Lane: Plot

 In South London, Yas encounters Dom crying in a gender-neutral toilet at an art exhibition about mouths organised by their mutual friend Nathan.
 They meet again in the exhibition, and walk through the Rye Lane Market together, bonding over Dom's experience with a failed relationship: Dom was recently cheated on by Gia, his girlfriend of six years, with his best friend Eric and has moved back in with his parents.
 Dom meets with Gia and Eric at a restaurant for the first time since the breakup; Yas impulsively joins them, posing as Dom's new lover.
 They pretend to have met while singing karaoke, and leave Gia bewildered.

 Dom and Yas have lunch at a tortilla shop.
 Yas reveals she has recently broken up with her boyfriend Jules, citing his propensity to not wave at tourists on boats as a red flag.
 When Yas recounts that she has forgotten her copy of A Tribe Called Quest's The Low End Theory at Jules's flat, Dom proposes that they steal her record back.
-They visit Jules's mothers' house in order to retrieve a key to his flat, but when Dom is caught looking for the key in a panty drawer by Jules's mothers, he is kicked out.
+They visit Jules's mothers' house in order to retrieve a key to his flat, but when Dom is caught looking for the key in a knickers drawer by Jules's mothers, he is kicked out.
 Outside, Yas admits she started hanging out with Dom at first because she felt sorry for him, but came to enjoy their time together and even turned down a job interview that afternoon.

 After one of Jules's mothers lends her moped to Yas, she and Dom go to Mona's karaoke bar for Jules's key.
 In exchange for the key, they must sing karaoke.
 They sing "Shoop" and Yas kisses Dom afterwards.
 Breaking into Jules's flat, Yas is furious that Jules's new girlfriend can leave her menstrual cup out when he would not allow her to do so.
 Dom and Yas get caught by Jules and his girlfriend, and accidentally break Jules's art on their way out.
 Jules reveals that he was actually the one who broke up with Yas, and Dom is upset that she lied to him.
 The two fight and Yas throws away her record.

 Months pass, with the two going on dates with other people and struggling to forget each other.
 Yas finally lands a job as a costume designer on a film set while Dom moves out of his parents' house.
 While attending Nathan's next art exhibition about anuses, Dom receives a phone call from Yas, who makes a grand romantic gesture by waving to Dom from a boat on the River Thames.
 He waves back at her through the window and runs to meet her.
 After waiting for the boat to land, the two embrace and passionately kiss.